wp-plugins/w4-post-list/readme.txt

 == Upgrade Notice ==

 = 1.6.8 =
-* Improved: Improved Meta Query, More Independence
+* Improved: * Improved: Meta Query selection has been improved, that means more Independence !!!
 = 1.6.7 =
 * New: Filter by post format
 = 1.6.6 =